zehengl/zehengl.github.io/_posts/2016-05-07-using-naive-bayes-model-for-language-dectection.markdown

 "Hoy es un buen día" and "avui és un bon dia" are "today is a good day" in Spanish and Catalan according to [Google Translate](https://translate.google.ca/).
 The Unigram model learned from the limited training set fails all three testcaes.
 Bigram and Trigram models both seem working.

 Later I apply the model and predict on a total number of 19479 documents.
-The result is promising, even on for the unigram model.
+The result is promising, even for the unigram model.

 |ngram   |"today is a good day"|"Hoy es un buen día"|"avui és un bon dia"|Accuracy on 19479 documents|
 |:------:|:-------------------:|:------------------:|:------------------:|:------:|